damnkrat/tgmix/README.md

 tgmix --anonymize --mask-preset authors
 ```
 *   **What it does:** This command overrides the `mask_presets` from your config.
 It will **only** anonymize author names in the `author_map`, ignoring the `phone` and `email` presets even if they are present in the JSON file.
+*   **Note:** Authors are not anonymized in message text.
+The reason is author name can be, for example, just "a".
+It will just break most messages in the export.
+To anonymize it in message text, you need to add it to `mask_literals` or `mask_regex`.

 #### Example 3: Adding a One-Time Redaction Rule